-I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of the Republic of Uzbekistan Concerning the Encouragement and Reciprocal Protection of Investment, with Annex, signed at Washington on December 16, 1994.
-I recommend that this Treaty, with Annex, be transmitted to the Senate for its advice and consent to ratification.
+THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of the Republic of Honduras Concerning the Encouragement and Reciprocal Protection of Investment, with Annex and Protocol, signed at Denver on July 1, 1995.
+I recommend that this Treaty, with Annex and Protocol, be transmitted to the Senate for its advice and consent to ratification.

-The bilateral investment treaty (BIT) with Uzbekistan is based on the view that an open investment policy contributes to economic growth.
-This Treaty will assist the Republic of Uzbekistan in its efforts to develop its economy by creating conditions more favorable for U.S. private investment and thus strengthen the development of its private sector.
-It is U.S. policy, however, to advise potential treaty partners during BIT negotiations that conclusion of such a treaty does not necessarily result in immediate increases in private U.S. investment flows.
+The bilateral investment treaty (BIT) with Honduras is the fourth such treaty signed between the United States and a Central or South American Country.
+The Treaty is based on the view that an open investment policy contributes to economic growth.
+This Treaty will assist Honduras in its efforts to develop its economy by creating conditions more favorable for U.S. private investment and thereby strengthening the development of its private sector.
+It is U.S. policy, however, to advise potential treaty partners during BIT negotiations that conclusion of such a treaty does not necessarily result in increases in private U.S. investment flows.

-To date, twenty-one BITs are in force for the United States-with Argentina, Bangladesh, Bulgaria, Cameroon, the Congo, the Czech Republic, Egypt, Grenada, Kazakstan, Kyrgyzstan, Moldova, Morocco, Panama, Poland, Romania, Senegal, Slovakia, Sri Lanka, Tunisia, Turkey, and Zaire.
-In addition to the Treaty with Uzbekistan, the United States has signed, but not yet brought into force, BITs with Albania, Armenia, Belarus, Ecuador, Estonia, Georgia, Haiti, Honduras, Jamaica, Latvia, Mongolia, Nicaragua, Russia, Trinidad and Tobago, and Ukraine.
+To date, 31 BITs are in force for the United States-with Albania, Argentina; Armenia, Bangladesh, Bulgaria, Cameroon, the Republic of the Congo, the Democratic Republic of the Congo (formerly Zaire), the Czech Republic, Ecuador, Egypt, Estonia, Georgia, Grenada, Jamaica, Kazakhstan, Kyrgyzstan, Latvia, Moldova, Mongolia, Morroco, Panama, Poland, Romania, Senegal, Slovakia, Sri Lanka, Trinidad & Tobago, Tunisia, Turkey, and Ukraine.
+In addition to the Treaty with Honduras, the United States has signed, but not yet brought into force, BITs with Azerbaijan, Bahrain, Belarus, Bolivia, Croatia, El Salvador, Jordan, Lithuania, Mozambique, Nicaragua, Russia, and Uzbekistan.